Skip to main content

 Choose the Right Model for Your Context Needs

-When selecting a model, consider not just the raw context size but also how it interacts with OpenClaw's overhead.
-The system prompt, tools, and workspace files consume roughly 20,000 to 40,000 tokens before your first message, so a 32K context model leaves almost no room for actual conversation.
-For a comfortable experience with OpenClaw, 128K should be your minimum target, and 200K or above is ideal.
+When selecting a model, consider not just the raw context size but how OpenClaw overhead interacts with your workflow.
+A model with a large advertised window can still fail if the gateway route, account tier, fallback route, or proxy truncates requests.
 If you are exploring model options, check our guide on setting up your LLM provider in OpenClaw for step-by-step configuration instructions, or read about configuring custom models in OpenClaw if you want to use a provider not included in the default configuration.

 Prevent context_length_exceeded Forever

 Keep workspace files lean and focused.
-Review your AGENTS.md, SOUL.md, and other workspace files periodically.
-Remove outdated instructions, consolidate redundant sections, and ensure every line earns its place in your limited context budget.
-A well-curated 5,000-character workspace file is far more valuable than a sprawling 20,000-character file where the agent has to sift through stale instructions to find relevant guidance.
+Review AGENTS files, project rules, and generated docs periodically.
+Remove outdated instructions, consolidate redundant sections, and make durable rules easy to scan.
+A concise, current instruction file is more useful than a long one that mixes active policy with stale history.
 For tips on managing token costs across multiple providers, see our guide on optimizing your OpenClaw token usage.

 Managing token costs is closely related to managing context limits.
 The tokens consumed in your context window are the same tokens you pay for with API-based models, so aggressive context management also reduces your API costs.
 For strategies on managing token costs across multiple providers, see our guide on optimizing your OpenClaw token usage, which covers budgeting, monitoring, and cost-reduction techniques that complement the context management strategies described here.